yssl/VIntSearch/README.md

     - Download this plugin and extract it in `~/.vim/`

 This plugin requires a version of vim with python support.
 You can check your vim with `:echo has('python')`.
-If your vim doesn't support python, the easiest solution for me was installing a more featured version of vim.
+If your vim doesn't support python, one of the easiest solutions would be installing a more featured version of vim by:
-`sudo apt-get install vim-nox`
+`sudo apt-get install vim-nox`.

 ## Getting Started